Cluster State Generation with Spin-Orbit Coupled Fermionic Atoms in Optical Lattices

-A major source of error in experiments is the presence of vacancies in the initial state.
-These vacancies, if allowed to move, can disrupt the cluster state.
+A major source of error in experiments is the presence of vacancies in the initial state, which can move and disrupt the correlations.
 In our implementation they are kept localized by the staggered energy structure imposed by the drive [c.f.
 Fig.~\ref{fig_Schematic}(b)].
-Any tunnelling process into an adjacent empty site costs energy $\pm\Omega$, and is thus inhibited.
-While an empty site still destroys the entanglement that could otherwise be present with its corresponding neighbours, other non-adjacent sites can maintain cluster correlations.
+Tunneling into an adjacent empty site costs $\pm\Omega$, and is thus inhibited.
+While an empty site still destroys the entanglement with its neighbours, other non-adjacent sites can maintain cluster correlations.

-Fig.~\ref{fig_Holes}(a) compares cluster correlations for a half-filling sample and a doped array for the case of a 1D system (tunneling allowed along one direction).
-We see that sites away from the hole maintain high stabilizer values.
-A similar result is seen in Fig.~\ref{fig_Holes}(b) for a 2D system.
-Given the complexity of solving the full Fermi-Hubbard dynamics in this case, we instead use an effective spin-1 model to account for the presence of holes (c.f.
+Fig.~\ref{fig_Holes}(a) compares cluster correlations for a half-filling sample and a doped array for a 1D system (tunneling allowed along one direction).
+Sites away from the hole maintain high stabilizer values.
+A similar result is seen in Fig.~\ref{fig_Holes}(b) for 2D.
+Given the complexity of solving full Fermi-Hubbard dynamics in this case, we instead use an effective spin-1 model to account for holes (c.f.
 Supplementary~\ref{app_Spin1}).
 While that model overestimates the correlations at sites affected by the vacancies [see green plot in Fig.~\ref{fig_Holes}(a)], overall it shows that away from them the correlations persist.

+In addition to the above benchmarks, we also compute robustness of stabilizers to increasing system size and external confinement (Supplementary~\ref{app_SizeAndConfinement}).

-\textit{Collective cluster measurements and OTOCs.} Probing cluster stabilizers directly requires measurements of multi-body correlations together with single-site resolution.
-While the resolution is required for one-way-quantum information processing, we show that at least for initial test-bed experiments, it is possible to partially bypass this requirement by using inherent properties in the Ising model combined with global probes.
+\textit{Collective cluster measurements and OTOCs.} Probing stabilizers directly requires measurements of multi-body correlations with single-site resolution.
+While the resolution is required for one-way quantum information processing, at least for initial test-bed experiments, it is possible to partially bypass this requirement by using inherent properties in the Ising model combined with global probes.
 Notice that,